andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 (2)

-If an infringement notice has been issued under section 30, proceedings for the offence to which the notice relates may be commenced in accordance with section 21 of the Summary Proceedings Act 1957, and in that case the provisions of that section apply with all necessary modifications.
+Proceedings commenced in the way described in subsection (1)﻿(a) do not require the leave of a District Court Judge or Registrar under section 21(1)﻿(a) of the Summary Proceedings Act 1957.

+(3)

+See section 21 of the Summary Proceedings Act 1957 for the procedure that applies if an infringement notice is issued.
 29 Who may issue infringement notices

 An enforcement officer may issue infringement notices under this Act.